EXECUTIVE DIRECTOR AND WATER LOVER

 “I am honored to serve my hometown in the role of Executive Director for Sustainable Sandhills,” she says.
 “Our resources here are so unique, and we must conserve them.
 I want to educate, encourage and empower our residents to be sustainable on a personal level and support our programs on a regional level.
 Everyone can join our efforts to protect our vibrant, healthy and diverse communities.
 Our future is our mission, and we can all contribute and have an impact in one way or another.”

-Jonelle’s professional interests include the preservation of public lands, wildlife, pollution prevention, hazard mitigation and industrial hygiene (mold, lead-based paint and asbestos).
+Jonelle’s professional interests include the preservation of public lands, wildlife, pollution prevention, small business development and industrial hygiene (mold, lead-based paint and asbestos).
+Her favorite duty at Sustainable Sandhills is running the organization’s artisans markets, where she can work with the farmers, crafters and entrepreneurs who are the cornerstones of our Sandhills economy.

 When she is not leading Sustainable Sandhills and working to preserve the environmental, economic and social resources of the Sandhills, Jonelle is probably somewhere near the water – paddling on it, swimming in it, relaxing by it.

-Jonelle lives in Harnett County with her significant other Mark and their always resource-conscious, sometimes curmudgeonly, often amusing Siberian husky Lokey, who graciously allows them to live in his house.
+Jonelle lives in Southern Pines with her partner Mark and their wild and wooly Siberian huskies Fenrir and Moka, who graciously allow them to live in their house.